sangit6031hub/ayyappabhajan/content/bloomayyappa.md

 3. Raw Rice in ziplock to put it in ur irumudi.
 4. Some coins
 5. Gift (wrapped) for ur kids (not more than $10 worth) for santa ayyappa event.
+6. write Saranam Yatra and your name in irumudi bags
+7. Take 2 prints of Saranam Yatra poster for your car . stick to winshield and rear mirror.

 **12/24:**